wp-plugins/spider-event-calendar/readme.txt

 bug fixed in frontend

 = 1.4.9 =
-when the current day is sunday the calendar will not show the set bordercolor for the current day bug fixed
+bug in current day fixed

 = 1.4.8 =
 warning in list view fixed